Apparent horizon as a membrane: Properties of physical black holes

 On the other hand, using Eq.~\eqref{htr} to write \be e^h=\sqrt{\frac{\xi}{x}}\exp\Big(\sum_{j\geqslant1}h_{j/2}x^{j/2}\Big)\eqdef \sqrt{\frac{\xi}{x}}e^{\bar h} , \ee clearly shows that the static limit of the series expansion that necessarily involves $\xi\to 0$ is singular, with the coefficients in the expansion of $\bar h$ diverging as powers of $1/\xi$.
 Hence we demand only that in the asymptotically flat case $e^h\to1$, so \be e^{h(t,r)}f(t,r)\to f(r), \qquad e^{2h(t,r)}f(t,r)\to f(r), \ee and use the approximations that satisfy this limit and give the correct form of a sufficient number of the expansion coefficients $h_{j/2}$ at finite $r'_\sg$.
 We discuss the approximate form of $e^h$ in Appendix \ref{ap-trans:3}

-The coordinate transformation of Eq.~\eqref{trvr} becomes the standard transformation for the Eddington-Finkelstein coordinates, $dv=dt+dr/f$.
+The coordinate transformation of Eq.~\eqref{trvr} becomes the standard transformation for the Eddington--Finkelstein coordinates, $dv=dt+dr/f$.
 The first two terms in the expansion $e^h f$ of Eq.~\eqref{eHf} go to zero as $r'_\sg\to 0$ (again, conveniently modelled by $A\to 0$), and $e^h\to 1$ means $\ell_1\to\alpha_1$.

 It is also straightforward to see that only the leading half-integer order terms are of consequence for any $A<1$.
-For nonzero $r'_\sg$ it is also possible to study motion of the test particles or response to gravitational perturbations by ``freezing" the metric, as the characteristic time scales of these processes are much shorter than the \pbh\ characteristic time $r_\sg/|r'_\sg|\sim r_\sg^3/A$.
+For nonzero $r'_\sg$ it is also possible to study motion of the test particles or response to gravitational perturbations by ``freezing" the metric, as the characteristic timescales of these processes are much shorter than the \pbh\ characteristic time $r_\sg/|r'_\sg|\sim r_\sg^3/A$.
 Indeed, taking $\alpha_1\sim 1$ we get the estimate of the range of the coordinate distance from the apparent horizon where the deviations of the frozen metric that approximates the \pbh\, geometry via Eq.~\eqref{fro-f} from the static metric of Eq.~\eqref{sta-f} by identifying $x_*$ for which the first two terms of Eq.~\eqref{fro-f} coincide, \be \frac{x_*}{r_\sg}=\alpha^2\sim|r_\sg'|. \ee For the same value $x=x_*$ the contribution of the next term $\alpha_{3/2} x^{3/2}/r_\sg^{3/2}$ is smaller by the factor of $\alpha$.

 Travel time up $x_*$ is well approximated by the standard classical result.
-Eq.~\eqref{eHf} then indicates that the time that it takes to complete the infal is $\Delta t_*=\cO(r_\sg)$.
-Thus the natural \pbh\, cut-off on a blueshift $1/\alpha$ ensures that the actual infal takes of the order of the black-hole light-crossing time $r_\sg$.
+Eq.~\eqref{eHf} then indicates that the time that it takes to complete the infall is $\Delta t_*=\cO(r_\sg)$.
+Thus the natural \pbh\, cutoff on a blueshift $1/\alpha$ ensures that the actual infal takes of the order of the black-hole light-crossing time $r_\sg$.